sayhellotovanessa/eitamag/_contents/issues.markdown

 ---
 category: issues
 title:  "Current Issue"
-excerpt: The very first edition of Eita!
-Magazine, packing 5 amazing stories!
+excerpt: In the second issue of Eita!
+Magazine you will find 5 amazing stories by brazilian authors!
-current-issue-main-post: /issues/zero/
+current-issue-main-post: /issues/one/
-featured-image: /assets/issues-img/second-cover-issue-000.png
+featured-image: /assets/issues-img/cover-issue-001.jpg
-featured-image-alt: The cover shows two carachters playing snooker in a brazilian bar.
+featured-image-alt: The cover shows more carachters arount the same snooker from the cover of the previous issue, in a brazilian bar.
 The balls are tiny planets.

 ---

-**The Prokaryotes Serenade**, by Isabor Quintiere
+**Please Open This Let­ter While I'm at Work**, by Amanda Nunes Al­var­enga

-**Arrows in the air**, by Miguel Dracul
+**No Salary Jus­ti­fies Cer­tain Tribu­la­tions**, by San­ti­ago San­tos

-**BURN.IN**, by Laís Dias
+**How to Deal with In­con­veni­ent Guests**, by Mar­ina Melo

-**The Witch Dances**, by Thiago Ambrosio Lage
+**Nilsinho Pause**, by Michel Peres

-**The Land of Chimeras**, by Machado de Assis
+**The Pan­plan­et­ary Con­gress**, by Lima Bar­reto